Elementary GLOBE - Elementary GLOBE

-A science-based fictional storybook in which kids explore an aspect of the Earth system using their science skills.
+A science-based, fictional storybook in which kids explore an aspect of the Earth system using their scientific skills.

-Three learning activities that further explore the science content while helping students develop science and engineering practices.
+Three learning activities that further explore the lesson content and help students develop sound science and engineering approaches to complex problems.

-Through the storybook and activities, students learn about regional climate variations and how climate change is affecting our world.
-Then students consider what we can do to solve climate change.
-Visit the Climate Module.
+Students will learn about regional climate variations and how climate change is affecting our world.
+Then, they'll brainstorm ways to solve climate change.

-Students learn how hummingbirds deal with seasonal changes and use science journals to describe the seasonal changes in their local environment.
-Visit the Seasons Module.
+Students will discover how hummingbirds deal with seasonal changes.
+To broaden their scope, they'll use science journals to describe the changes in their own local environment as it cycles through the different seasons.

-Students learn how to describe a creek by making observations, taking measurements, and looking for macroinvertebrates.
-They get to know tools for making science observations.
-Visit the Water Module.
+Students will learn how to describe a creek by making observations, taking measurements, and investigating its macroinvertebrates.
+To accomplish this, they'll be introduced to measurement tools like rulers and magnifying glasses.